 - Apply lawn topdressing (typically at about 1/4 in.)

-Even though it may still be warm for a while, as the seasons begin to change, these tips will help you maximize your lawn prep for next year and keep your yard looking great.
+As the seasons begin to change, these tips will help you maximize your lawn prep for next year and keep your yard looking great year-round!

 Topics Lawn and Garden